-Note that a lot of clients, particularly the members of the "International association of Oil & Gas Producers (IOGP)", request that the saturation systems used on their oilfields are classified.
+Note that some clients, particularly some members of the "International association of Oil & Gas Producers (IOGP)", request that the diving systems used on their oilfields are classified.

 4.2.2.1 - United Nations Conventions and classification societies

 The United Nations Convention on the Law of the Sea (UNCLOS) indicates the rules and principles of the general international law of the sea and its uses, including the registration of a ship by a state.